lninjo/gitbit_ai/README.md

 Usage

-To connect to the ChatGPT API, you will need to pass your API key as a parameter when initializing the ChatGPT class.
+To connect to the ChatGPT API, you will need to pass your API key as a parameter in the venv file when initializing the ChatGPT class.
 Once connected, you can then use the generate method to generate a response to a given prompt.

 Here is an example of how to use the clone:

-const ChatGPT = require('./chatgpt');

-const chatgpt = new ChatGPT('YOUR_API_KEY');

-chatgpt.generate('What is the meaning of life?')
-  .then(response => console.log(response))
-  .catch(error => console.error(error));
 ---------------------------------------------------------------------------------------------------------------------------------------

 Limitations